Skip to content

 // or string-array literal (only as `in.haystack`)

-The four most common patterns
+The five most common patterns

-// 1. agent.level >= knowledge.min_level
+// 1. var.level >= knowledge.min_level

 { "op": "ge",